wdullaer/raml2html-slate-theme/README.md

 This package provides a theme for [raml2html](https://github.com/raml2html/raml2html).
 It is meant to render nice looking documentation for your REST API, based on a RAML file.
 The theme is is inspired by [slate](https://github.com/lord/slate).

 The theme is usable, but the templates might still change based upon feedback.
-Not all RAML features are currently supported.
+Most RAML features are supported.

 ![Example](https://raw.github.com/wdullaer/raml2slate/gh-pages/example-image.png)